 - a white shirt or polo shirt

-- grey trousers
+- grey or black trousers

 - a school sweatshirt or fleece

 - dark coloured socks

 - suitable shoes in black

+- in summer a polo shirt and grey or black shorts may be worn

 Footwear

 Black shoes with flat heels or plain black trainers.
 Boots are not appropriate footwear for school.
 If it is a wet or cold day we ask that wellies or warm boots are worn to travel to school, and normal school shoes brought in to change into.